Quest for Camelot poster

 The inciting incident occurs at 10 minutes when Ruber returns after ten years, kidnapping Lady Juliana and demanding she help him enter Camelot with the stolen Excalibur to seize the throne..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Kayley actively chooses to team up with Garrett, the blind hermit, committing to the quest to retrieve Excalibur and save Camelot despite the dangers., moving from reaction to action.
+This shows the protagonist's commitment to Kayley actively chooses to team up with Garrett, the blind hermit, committing to the quest to retrieve Excalibur and save Camelot despite the dangers., moving from reaction to action.

 The Collapse moment at 63 minutes (73% through) represents the emotional nadir.
 Here, Garrett abandons Kayley, telling her to give up her quest.
 Kayley is left alone, having lost both Excalibur and her partner.
-Her dream of saving Camelot seems impossible., shows the protagonist at their lowest point.
+Her dream of saving Camelot seems impossible., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 68 minutes initiates the final act resolution at 79% of the runtime.
 Garrett returns, having realized his worth isn't defined by others' judgments.
 Together with Devon and Cornwall, they unite with renewed purpose to stop Ruber at Camelot., demonstrating the transformation achieved throughout the journey.